commscope-ruckus/RUCKUS-Cloud-Postman/README.md

 Note: Ruckus Cloud write-APIs can be asynchronous.
 A response of 202 indicates an asynchronous response.
 That needs to be considered when writing API calls using python or any other language.
-Please refer to Ruckus Cloud python examples in this repository for details.
+Please refer to Ruckus Cloud python examples in the repository Ruckus-Cloud-Python-Scripts for details.

 Any other response indicates a synchronous response.
 The read-APIs are always synchronous.